AIG-ist-tugraz/DirectDebug/README.md

 # DirectDebug: Automated Testing and Debugging of Feature Models

-This repository shows the implementation and the evaluation of the DirectDebug algorithm, which will be presented at the ICSE-NIER 2021 in the paper entitled *DirectDebug: Automated Testing and Debugging of Feature Models*.
+This repository shows the implementation and the evaluation of the DirectDebug algorithm, presented at the ICSE-NIER 2021 in the paper entitled *DirectDebug: Automated Testing and Debugging of Feature Models*.
 The research community can exploit this repository to reproduce the work described in our paper fully.